How To Apply Decals

 Step 3 - Clean Application Area

-Clean the area where the decals will be applied using a soft cloth dampened with alcohol.
+Clean the area where the decal will be applied using a soft cloth dampened with alcohol.
 This will remove any wax, oil or dust particles that will prevent the decal from sticking.
 After wiping the area with alcohol, wipe the surface with a clean cloth dampened with clear water to remove any residue and let dry.
 If the decal will be applied to a painted surface such as the body of a vehicle clean the area using a soft cloth and warm soapy water first, then clean area with alcohol and finally rinse the area with a clean soft cloth dampened with clear water and dry. (do not use any other products to clean your application surface other than mild soap and water first, and alcohol last)

 Step 4 - Remove Backing Paper